chin-rcip/cidoc_crm_fr/docs/ressources/participation.md

 For more details about how the Translation Group operates, please consult the [Mandat & Fonctionnement](https://chin-rcip.github.io/cidoc_crm_fr-ca/ressources/mandat-fonctionnement) section (available only in French).

-If you wish to apply, please send your current resumé to [pch.RCIP-CHIN.pch@canada.ca](mailto:pch.RCIP-CHIN.pch@canada.ca) along with a cover letter and a writing sample demonstrating your writing skills.
+If you wish to apply, please send your current resumé to [rcip-chin@pch.gc.ca](mailto:rcip-chin@pch.gc.ca) along with a cover letter and a writing sample demonstrating your writing skills.